Mar 7, 2024 | Concentration Camp

 Sachsenhausen now functions as a museum with an exhibit dedicated to the holocaust and an important place of memory.
 It remains a symbol against racism, discriminiation and intolerance, educates and reminds the next generations.

 Camps like Sachsenhausen Campo Concentracion was among the most famous concentration facilities during the second World War.
 It also asserts that the war has vivid and atrocious history regarding inhumanity and murder of several millions of innocent victims.
-The study of Sachsenhausen and its history enables the prevention of the events that took place in this camp and supports human rights, peace, and tolerance initiatives.
+The study of Sachsenhausen and its history helps us understand what happened there.
+This understanding plays a vital role in preventing such events from happening again.
+It also supports the values of human rights, peace, and tolerance.